 Both Schema markup and rich snippets are microdata.
 They help to tell the search engines what your web page is about.
 Schema markup is what defines the data type (e.g. articles, movies, product reviews), while the rich snippet shows additional information about that page, apart from the data type.

-The major reason why smart SEOs and site owners use rich snippets is because they can lead to higher click-through rates and a lower bounce rate.
-A recent study by Blue Nile Research revealed that rich snippets can provide up to 26% more clicks in the second search position.
+The major reason why smart SEOs and site owners use rich snippets is that they can lead to higher click-through rates and a lower bounce rate.

 6. Mentioning keywords several times in your content